R2Northstar/ModdingDocs/docs/source/reference/northstar/httprequests.rst

 =============

 As of v1.12.0, you can now make HTTP requests from Squirrel scripts.
-HTTP requests allow you to query online APIs, and retrieve data.
+HTTP requests allow you to query online APIs, send, retrieve data and much more.

 This is particularly useful for custom APIs you might want to build for your servers, for instance if you want to wrap a database with an API so that your servers can save player stats.